LesiaChaban/gdk-oci-oke-workshop/07-deploy-to-oke/deploy-to-oke.md

    users-df6f78cd7-lgnzx     1/1     Running   0          37s
    ```

-5. Run this command to check the status of the microservices:
+5. Run the command to check the status of the microservices:

    ```bash
    <code>